Important New Causes That Have Been Discovered and Treatments You Need To Know.

 Can You Spot The Three Often Repeated Scoliosis Myths (possibly even by your doctor)?

 Can You Improve Your Scoliosis (Not Just Watch It?)

 Ms. Bliss Wants You To Know Something About Scoliosis

-Officially, What's A Scoliosis and How Do You Know If You Have It?
+Officially, What’s Scoliosis and How Do You Know If You Have It?

 While most of us think we’re a bit twisted, some of us really are.
 Luckily, the exact extent of our “twistiness” can actually be measured—in degrees.
-When it’s over 10 degrees, we call it a Scoliosis
+When it’s over 10 degrees, we call it scoliosis.

-Unfortunately, there are a few common myths about Scoliosis that need to be cleared up (many still believed by doctors to this day):
+Unfortunately, there are a few common myths about Scoliosis that need to be cleared up!

 - Myth: Scoliosis effects only 2-3% of the population.